opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/index.md

 The *Notification* is a microservice that receives notifications and reacts to the event contained in the notification.

-In the Utility Plane of the ODM Platform, there is a Notification module that, like any module in the Utility Plane, exposes an Interface to implement a specific notification service.
+On the Utility Plane of the ODM Platform, there is a Notification module that, like any module in the Utility Plane, exposes an Interface to implement a specific notification service.
 Any implementation of it is called _Notification Adapter_.